-While underwriting/gap analysis or fiscal impact analysis are key determinants of an incentive award, OED will also evaluate the public benefits delivered by the applicant when determining the total award package.
+Criteria against which applicants will be evaluated total award package.
 Public benefits considered by OED in assessing incentive award packages may include, but are not limited to:

-- Business and community development projects: - Workforce development partnerships - Local hiring requirements - Job accessibility and pathways for advancement - Quality of jobs, including wages and benefits - Environmental impact and sustainability, including efforts to meet the goals of the Comprehensive Environmental & Climate Action Plan (CECAP).
-Examples include but are not limited to inclusion of solar panels or other renewable energy sources, inclusion of publicly available electric vehicle chargers, etc. - Real estate development projects: - Provision of mixed-income housing beyond minimum requirements12 - M/WBE participation beyond existing good faith effort minimum requirements - Environmental impact and sustainability, including efforts to meet the goals of the Comprehensive Environmental & Climate Action Plan (CECAP).
+- Business and community development projects: - Workforce development partnerships - Local hiring requirements - Job accessibility and pathways for advancement - Quality of jobs, including wages and benefits - Environmental impact and sustainability - Environmental impact and sustainability, including efforts to meet the goals of the Comprehensive Environmental & Climate Action Plan (CECAP).
+Examples include but are not limited to inclusion of solar panels or other renewable energy sources, inclusion of publicly available electric vehicle chargers, etc. - Real estate development projects: - Provision of mixed-income housing beyond minimum requirements12 - M/WBE participation beyond existing good faith effort minimum requirements - Environmental impact and sustainability - Environmental impact and sustainability, including efforts to meet the goals of the Comprehensive Environmental & Climate Action Plan (CECAP).
 Examples include but are not limited to inclusion of solar panels or other renewable energy sources, inclusion of publicly available electric vehicle chargers, etc. - Connection to existing transit and promotion of transit-oriented development that increases transit access - Partnership to provide technical assistance to community developers - Provision of neighborhood amenities, such as parks, public infrastructure, community centers, and other public benefits included as part of the development